 150 Year Anniversary For Boulder County Fair

-Summer 2019 will be the Boulder County Fair’s 150th anniversary and they wanted a unique logo for the occasion.
+Summer 2019 was the Boulder County Fair’s 150th anniversary and they wanted a unique logo for the occasion.
 I used the horse from their previous logo to maintain brand recognition.
 I chose the color palette and fonts to give a summer all-American historic feel to the design.